Trump taking 'serious look' at policy options on Amazon

 Aboard Air Force One (Reuters) - U.S. President Donald Trump said on Thursday he would take a serious look at policies to address what he says are the unfair business advantages of online retailer Amazon.com Inc (AMZN.O)

-Speaking to reporters while traveling back to Washington from West Virginia on Air Force One, he accused Amazon of not operating on a level playing field.
+Speaking to reporters while traveling back to Washington from West Virginia on Air Force One, he accused Amazon of not operating on a level playing field and not paying enough sales tax.

 Asked if he wanted to make policy changes related to the company, Trump said: “We’re going to take a very serious look at that.”

+Amazon is not involved in the case but the eventual ruling could have consequences for it and other e-commerce businesses.
+Amazon has already agreed to collect sales taxes in all 45 states that impose them on items it sells directly.

+South Dakota argues that brick-and-mortar retailers suffer because they have to collect the taxes and therefore have a pricing disadvantage.

-His comments followed a tweet earlier in the day calling the Washington Post the “chief lobbyist” for the e-commerce company His lobbying allegations repeated a previous unsubstantiated attack on the newspaper, while White House officials in recent days have said no policy changes related to Amazon were currently planned.
+Trump’s comments on Thursday followed a tweet earlier in the day calling the Washington Post the “chief lobbyist” for Amazon.
+His lobbying allegations repeated a previous unsubstantiated attack on the newspaper, while White House officials in recent days have said no policy changes related to Amazon were currently planned.

 The Washington Post is privately owned by Jeff Bezos, the founder and chief executive officer of the online retailer.
 Amazon does not own the Post.